larlequin/PandocAcademic/readme.md

 ## Installation ##

-For the moment, the plugin is not available in the Sublime Text package manager.
+The easiest way to install the package is to use the [package control manager](http://wbond.net/sublime_packages/package_control).
+Go to Preferences > Package Control > Install Package and search for "Pandoc Academic".

-To install the plugin, download the latest version from Github and copy the folder into your Sublime Text 2 Packages folder.
+You can also install the plugin manually.
+Download the latest version from Github and copy the folder into your Sublime Text 2 Packages folder.
 (for instance in Linux: ~/.config/sublime-text-2/Packages).

 ~~~~~~~~~~~~~ {#mycode .sh}